 1. Make Dinner at Home

-Just because Valentine’s Day falls on a Friday night this year doesn’t mean you have to go out to an expensive dinner.
+Because Valentine’s Day falls on a Friday night this year doesn’t mean you have to go out to an expensive dinner.
 Thinking of your own dinner dishes and making the meal together can be a smart way to relax and save some money.

 “Mine and my husband’s favorite frugal date is cooking together!” shares personal finance expert, Jessi Fearon.
 “No recipe.
 No plan.
 Just tossing together random things and seeing how they turn out.
-We have created some amazing meals (and some not so amazing meals) together and it is one of our favorite ways to enjoy time together.”
+We have created some amazing meals (and some not so amazing meals) together and it’s one of our favorite ways to enjoy time together.”

 If the idea of no recipe makes you feel intimidated in the kitchen, there’s no shame in having a guide for your frugal Valentine’s Day dinner.
 Recipe or no recipe, this is a time for you and your partner to make some memories and have fun.